 | Incident Response Team | Not included or minimal | 24/7 dedicated response team |

-| Policy Cost | Lower premium ($500–$1,500/year approx.) | Higher premium ($2,000–$5,000+/year) |
+| Policy Cost | Lower premium ($500-$1,500/year | Higher premium ($2,000-$5,000+/year) |

 | Best For | Small startups, low-risk businesses | Growing businesses, e-commerce, high-risk sectors |

-Real-World Example of Cyber Insurance Importance
+Real-World Examples of Cyber Insurance Importance

 A small e-commerce store once became the victim of a ransomware attack.
 Hackers encrypted all their customer and order data and demanded a ransom payment to restore access.